mreinstein/alexa-verifier/README.md

 # alexa-verifier
 Verify HTTP requests sent to an Alexa skill are sent from Amazon.

+This module is framework-agnostic, but since express is currently the most popular choice I'll provide an example of that below.

 ### motivation
 Part of the certication process for alexa skills hosted on a generic web service (i.e., not AWS Lambda) is that your skill must validate requests are actually coming from Amazon.
 This is enforced by checking: